Down These Mean Streets: Censorship

 In an interview, Thomas acknowledges that Down These Mean Streets “was censored all over the place.”
-Specifically, Thomas mentions Darien, Connecticut where a bond was issued unless the book was removed from town’s shelves.
+Specifically, Thomas mentions Darien, Connecticut where a bond was issued unless the book was removed from library shelves in the town.
 Thomas continues, stating that the censorship was due to a worry that it “was going to poison the children’s minds.”
 While speaking at a college in Darien, Thomas said, “Listen, you can’t keep your kids in a greenhouse.
 This is the reality of what’s happening.”